• Recipes

 • Fat: I use butter and oil in almost all my cake recipes because I like the flavor from the butter and I like the texture produced by the combination of both fats.
 I find that oil alone is sometimes too spongy and not quite as pleasant in a plain cake.
 Whereas using all butter usually results in a cake that’s a bit more stiff.

 • Liquid: I was a firm believer in buttermilk before I did all this testing.
-Now I am a firm believer in sour cream.
+Now I am a firm believer in sour cream with milk.
 The difference in texture and flavor was mind blowing from the very first test.
+If you really don’t have access to sour cream you can substitute it for 3/4 cup of plain yogurt or Greek yogurt.

 TIP: I HIGHLY recommend using a digital scale, as dry ingredients are almost always over measured.

-6-Inch Cake, Step-By-Step Photos
+Step-By-Step Photos

-My cake is pretty straight forward but there are a couple of important steps not to skip.
+My cake is pretty straight forward but there are a couple of important steps not to skip:

-TIP 1: Ingredients at a cool room temperature will emulsify properly and hold on to more air, creating a fluffier cake texture.
+1. Ingredients at a cool room temperature will emulsify properly and hold on to more air, creating a fluffier cake texture.

-Tip 2: Adding the eggs one at a time and giving them each time to emulsify properly will incorporate more air and also result in a fluffier cake texture.
+2. Adding the eggs one at a time and giving them each time to emulsify properly will incorporate more air and also result in a fluffier cake texture.

 Vanilla Cake